 How can you get so organized that you have everything you need when you sit down to work?
 You know where everything is.
 Your computer is organized and optimized.
 You go into your operating system.
 You know what you’re working on.
 It’s going to save you hours!

-I’m in a season, which is great, where I’m able to get more done during the early hours of the day.
-I focus on what are the hardest things I need to accomplish.
+I’m in a season, which is excellent, where I’m able to get more done during the early hours of the day.
+I focus on the hardest things I need to accomplish.
 Those are going to always go first for me.
-So for my procrastinators, I want you to stretch yourself and get into this uncomfortable posture of doing the hardest things first.
-Train your brain to do that.
-Train yourself to get things done earlier, well before the deadline, because it’s going to help you have a lot more time.
-There’s no need to procrastinate on the things that have to get done anyway.
+So, for my procrastinators, I want you to stretch yourself and get into this uncomfortable posture of doing the most complicated things first.

 Our Operating System Saves Us More Time